Thursday, May 11, 2023

 Inserting the blade of the utility knife between the edge of the tube and the cap while hot, allows for the cap to be pried off - this action must be carried out repeatedly at different spots around the perimeter of the cap until it comes off.

-If the cap doesn't budge initially, just reheat quickly to a higher temperature, while monitoring the temperature of the crystal housing and once the cap is open, slowly cool down the top, heated edge, of the stainless-steel tube.
+If the cap doesn't budge initially, just reheat quickly to a higher temperature, while monitoring the temperature of the crystal housing and once the cap is open, slowly cool down the top, hot edge, of the stainless-steel tube.

-Once the utility knife blade widens the gap enough to slip in a flat-head screwdriver between the edge and the rim of the cap, things become easy as twisting the screwdriver applies quite a bit of force to pry the cap open.
+Once the utility knife blade widens the gap enough to slip in a flat-head screwdriver between the edge of the stainless-steel tube and the rim of the cap, things will become easy - twisting the screwdriver applies quite a bit of force to pry the cap open.

 Once the aluminum rear cap is removed, this is how the detector looks on the inside.